arjunagi/DataStructures-Algos/proj2/README.md

 a.out –k op1 op2 result
 where k is the block size and result is the name of the result file.

+#### Code Logic
+**Data Structure:** Doubly Linked List with a Root node storing the head and tail of the list.
+**Steps:**
+ 1. Both numbers are read from a seperate file and they are stored as Strings.
+ 2. Two linked lists are created to store these numbers.
+Each node will have a block size number of digits from the string.
+ 3. The addition, subtraction and multiplication operations are done using these two lists.
+ 4. The result of these operations and the number of block operations used for each arithematic operation are stored in a result file and also displayed on the screen.

+**NOTE:** When compiling in UNIX, please use "-lm" option.
+This is required as I am using math.h for the pow() function.
+    Example: gcc -lm p2.c